corvus-dotnet/Corvus.JsonSchema/README.md

 The Source Generator which generates types from Json Schema.

+## V4.1 Updates

+### YAML support

+We now support YAML documents for the CLI tool.

+You can mix-and-match YAML and JSON documents in the same schema set, and the tool will generate code for either.

+Your JSON schema can be embedded in a YAML document (such as a YAML-based OpenAPI or AsyncAPI document), and you can resolve internal references just as with a JSON document.

+Add the `--yaml` command line option to enable YAML support, or set the `supportYaml: true` property in a generator config file.

 ## V4.0 Updates

 There are a number of significant changes in this release